Mundaring & Hills HISTORICAL

 Featuring a number of sewing machines from the collection of Parkerville local, Charles Lithgow, as well as clothing items from the MHHS’s Collection, this exhibition highlighted the ‘makers’ whose extraordinary machining skills clothed not only their own families, but also other community members.
 ‘A Stitch in Time’ celebrated the important synergy between machine and maker throughout the 20th century.

 The 'Calico Wall'

-Sewn especially for this exhibition by Marilyn Davies, a local machinist, on her Janome Memory Craft 1001, the calico wall presented some key dates and images in the development of the sewing machine and related areas.
-Just as Singer's sewing machine was at the cutting edge of technology in the mid-19th century, machines such as the one used by Marilyn, indicate the sewing machine is still constantly evolving to meet the needs of a changing market.
+Sewn especially for this exhibition by Fiona Bush, a local quilter, on her Pfaff 4.2 Quilt Expressions Machine, the calico wall presented some key dates and images in the development of the sewing machine and related areas.
+Just as Singer's sewing machine was at the cutting edge of technology in the mid-19th century, machines such as the one used by Fiona, indicate the sewing machine is still constantly evolving to meet the needs of a changing market.

 Highlighting the 'Makers'

 Each sewing machine displayed in the exhibition was paired with a local dressmaker from a similar time period.
 Alongside each short biography, an example of the 'Makers' craft was exhibited.